-Dr. Erik Beune is an Assistant Professor and Policy Advisor Internationalization at Amsterdam University Medical Centers, University of Amsterdam.
+Dr Erik Beune is an Assistant Professor and Policy Advisor Internationalization at Amsterdam University Medical Center, University of Amsterdam.
 He has a background in Interdisciplinary Social Science and in Physiotherapy.
-He received his PhD from Amsterdam University Medical Centers at the Department of General Practice on culturally appropriate hypertension care among African origin populations.
+He received his PhD from Amsterdam University Medical Center at the Department of General Practice on culturally appropriate hypertension care among African origin populations.
 His research is focused on the development, implementation and evaluation of culturally sensitive interventions (e.g. physical activity, obesity prevention, adherence to treatment recommendations) into public health and primary care, for disadvantaged groups in multi-cultural settings.
 Mixed methods and community based participatory research designs are main methods used.
-He is project manager of several EU funded studies ((pros)-RODAM, EuroDHYAN).
-He is responsible for the Internationalization of the Faculty of Medicine, University of Amsterdam and is also involved in training of medical students about socioeconomic inequalities and diversity.
+He is project coordinator of several EU funded studies ((pros)-RODAM, EuroDHYAN, Generation H).